skyfe79/Awesome/README.md

 ## Go

+- [local-gitingest](https://github.com/bigwhite/local-gitingest) - a command-line tool that converts a local Git repository into a single text file.
+- [opencode](https://github.com/opencode-ai/opencode) - A powerful AI coding agent.
+Built for the terminal.
 - [nitric](https://github.com/nitrictech/nitric) - Nitric is a multi-language framework for cloud applications with infrastructure from code.
 - [CodeGPT](https://github.com/appleboy/CodeGPT) - A CLI written in Go language that writes git commit messages or do a code review brief for you using ChatGPT AI (gpt-4.1, gpt-4o model) and automatically installs a git prepare-commit-msg hook.
 - [any-sync](https://github.com/anyproto/any-sync) - An open-source protocol designed to create high-performance, local-first, peer-to-peer, end-to-end encrypted applications that facilitate seamless collaboration among multiple users and devices